 It is important to remember that breast reconstruction is not for everyone.
 Every woman is different, and there is no wrong decision.
 For some women, reconstruction may not ever be an option for a variety of factors including, but not limited to, their diagnosis or health status.
 For example, if cancer is advanced, reconstruction may not be recommended; or if a woman is very thin she may not be a candidate for certain procedures.

 When presented with the choice, some women elect not to undergo reconstruction for their own personal reasons such as:

 - Focusing on getting back to work and family routines

 - Wanting shorter recovery time from additional surgery and minimal disruption in their schedules

 - Finding it easier to live an athletic lifestyle without breasts

 - Caring more about other things than breast appearance

 - Wanting to get the cancer out and move on

-As an alternative to reconstruction, breast form, or prosthesis, can be used to simulate the appearance of a natural breast under clothes.
-It should be professionally fitted once your doctor determines that your mastectomy site has adequately healed.
+As an alternative to reconstruction, breast form, or prosthesis, can be used to mimic the appearance of a natural breast under clothes.
+For women who have only had one breast removed and choose not to have reconstruction it is very important that the weight of the removed breast is replaced.
+If it is not, secondary issues to the spine, shoulder, or arm can occur.
+A breast form, or prosthesis, is worn inside the bra or attached to the body with adhesive strips (attachable or contact prosthesis).
+It should be professionally fitted once your doctor determines that your mastectomy site has properly healed.